radoslavdimitrov-png/reg-product-factory/compliance-context/comp-context-cy.md

 - **Regulator:** CySEC (Cyprus Securities and Exchange Commission)
 - **Licence number:** 398/21
 - **Entity type:** Cyprus Investment Firm (CIF), full scope
-- **Framework:** MiFID II, as implemented in Cyprus, plus ESMA measures
 - **Service model:** Execution-only.
-No investment advice, no discretionary management.
+Not a bank.
+No investment advice, no discretionary portfolio management.
+- **MiFID II classification:** Systematic internaliser.
 - **Role in the group:** EU hub.
 Passports into other EU and EEA states under Freedom of Services.